 How did we help to get your songs sounding professional?

 [Little Vegabond]: Clarity of track recordings, as well as sensible mix decisions freed me up to simple direct the process instead of always trying to work with limitations.
-Those two things have so far led to a well-oiled machine in terms of professionalism
+Those two things have so far led to a well-oiled machine in terms of professionalism for me.

 How many songs have you produced with StudioPros?